New Mexico Electrical License: How to Become a Licensed Electrician in New Mexico

 EL-1 Electrical Distribution Systems, including transmission lines

-You must score at least 75% on both tests in order to pass.
+You must score at least 75% on both tests to pass.

 Refer to the Contractor Examinations Candidate Information Bulletin for more testing details.